wp-plugins/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.0.24 - 2015/04/06 =
+* Added new icon to admin menu.
+* Added new 128x128 and 256x256 plugin icons.
+* Fixed broken URL to admin menu icons that have existed since the beginning of time.

 = 1.0.23 =
 * Fixed wrong error message when the merchant filter is added to the search form but no merchants are selected.